matthewdutton1983/textpreprocessor-api/README.md

-# Text PreProcessor API
+# Text Preprocessor API

 This API provides a collection of text processing utilities that can be used to encode, flatten, normalize, segment, and transform text.
-The API is organized into different namespaces, each containing related functionalities.
+The API is organized into different services, each containing related methods.

-## Namespaces

 - **Encoder:** This namespace provides functions that encode or embed text into different forms.